 Kenn hails from an aviation family, and has been involved with aviation for over thirty-four years.
-He is a founding member of Black Canyon Jet Center, the Montrose, Colorado FBO, where he currently manages customer service and aviation services operations.
+He was a founding member and Customer Service and Aviation Services Manager of Black Canyon Jet Center (now Atlantic Aviation), the FBO at Montrose Regional Airport.
+Kenn is currently semi-retired but still works at the FBO on a partu-time basis.
 Kenn is also a retired U.S. Air Force veteran, where he specialized in a diverse set of assignments, including tactical air control, aerospace defense, and special operations.
 He also served as a command staff advisor.
 Apart from aviation, he entered private business in 1997 as a partner with StrateGen, Inc., a business transformation consulting company in Alaska.

 Mike Caflisch is the founder and principal of Strategy1 Advisors, a boutique, global management consulting firm specializing in full life-cycle business strategy development and advisory services linking strategy to operational execution.
 During his 40+ years in the aviation industry, Mike has worked in a multitude of disciplines including aircraft performance engineering, avionics systems engineering and integration, software development, product management, marketing, sales, business/corporate development, strategy, and program management.